 Though often applied to manufacturing and consumer products, a supply chain can also be used to show how various processes supply to one another.
 The supply chain definition in this sense can apply to Internet technology, finance, and many other industries.

 A supply chain strategy defines how the supply chain should operate in order to compete in the market.
 The strategy evaluates the benefits and costs relating to the operation.
-While a business strategy focuses on the overall direction a company wishes to pursue, supply chain strategy focuses on the actual operations of the organization and the supply chain that will be used to meet a specific goal
+While a business strategy focuses on the overall direction a company wishes to pursue, supply chain strategy focuses on the actual operations of the organization and the supply chain that will be used to meet a specific goal.

 Example of Supply Chain: